b0rgch3n/b0rgch3n.github.io/README.md

 ### Documentation

-Before using the Norlin theme, please read the attached documentation.# b0rgch3n.github.io
+Before using the Norlin theme, please read the attached documentation.